i05nagai/memorandum/language/english_speaking.md

     * the MAB probelm ehibits an exploration-exploitation tradeoff
 * sprained ankle
 * throw
+    * throw off
+        * confuse
+            * to cause an amount to be wrong or a person to be confused
+            * I was thrown off by
+            * they left very rich people out of the study so their spending would not throw off the results
+            * A busy moning can throw off my entire daily schedule
+    * so she threw her big, fat gradma-arm elbow in my face
+    * throw a spanner in the works
     * throw sb/sth off
         * to take off a piece of clothing in a quick careless way
         * they threw off their clothes and drive in